tjcreedy/metamate/README.md

 ```
 numtdumper find -A 6_coleoptera.fasta -L 0_merge/*.fastq -S specifications.txt -G 6_coleoptera_taxon.csv -R dummy_references.fasta --expectedlength 418 --percentvar 0 --table 5 -o outputdir
 ```
 The path to a fasta containing input ASVs to be filtered have been supplied to `-A`, and the paths to each of set of libraries to `-L` (note the bash parameter expansion: `0_merge/*.fastq` will expand to all files ending with `.fastq` in `0_merge/`).
 Each of the library files will be searched for each of the ASVs to find the count of ASVs per library.
-Note that these sequences have not been quality filtered - NUMTdumper is likely to be more accurate with quality filtered reads.
+Note that these sequences have not been quality filtered - metaMATE is likely to be more accurate with quality filtered reads.
 The specifications file path has been supplied to `-S`, this will be parsed to find all specification terms, thresholds and combinations and generate all iterations to run.
-To find verified-authentic-ASVs, NUMTdumper will search the ASVs against the sequences in the `dummy_references.fasta` file path provided to `-R`.
-To find verified-non-authentic-ASVs, NUMTdumper will check the length of each ASV and translate it using NCBI translation table 5 (`--table`).
-Any ASV falling outside 418 +- 0% in length and/or containing any stops in translation will be designated as verified-non-authentic.
-NUMTdumper will align and build a UPGMA tree from the input ASVs to group ASVs into clades.
+To find verified-authentic-ASVs, metaMATE will search the ASVs against the sequences in the `dummy_references.fasta` file path provided to `-R`.
+To find verified-non-authentic-ASVs, metaMATE will check the length of each ASV and translate it using NCBI translation table 5 (`--table`).
+Any ASV falling outside 418 +- 0% in length and/or containing any stops in translation will be designated as verified-non-authentic. metaMATE will align and build a UPGMA tree from the input ASVs to group ASVs into clades.
 ASVs will also be grouped into taxa according to the tablular file path supplied to `-G`.
 Once filtering has been performed for all specified threshold sets, the results will be written to `outputdir` (which will be created if not present).
 As the input ASVs are unaligned and no tree was provided, these results will contain a fasta with aligned ASVs and a newick format text file with a UPGMA tree of the ASVs.

 If your reads are in a single file, with library information in the headers, rather than multiple files for each different library, you would supply the path to that file to `-L` instead: